The Optimal Bailout Policy in an Interbank Network, Economics Letters, forthcoming.

-- Bank Bailouts: Cost of Inability to Commit (Job Market Paper)
+Bank Bailouts: Cost of Inability to Commit (Under Review)

 Abstract: I develop a theoretical model to investigate the failure to commit in the provision of bailouts to financial institutions.
 When financial institutions fail, the fiscal authority often deviates from the ex-ante no-bailout commitment as the ex-post best response is bailout.
 The fiscal authority’s time inconsistency creates moral hazard.
 I analyze the welfare loss from the failure to commit.
 In the model, as long as the fiscal authority is able to commit to a pre-determined bailout policy, the outcome is typically constrained efficient.
 Furthermore, a higher probability of bank run is not always welfare reducing.
 Increased run probability can be beneficial by making financial institutions more cautious, thus decreasing moral hazard loss.
 Regulations on short-term interest rates offered by financial institutions can also effectively deter moral hazard, particularly when the run probability is small.